GfSE/SpecIF/documentation/02_Concepts.md

 ![Principle of SpecIF data representation](./images/SpecIfDataPrinciple.png)

 A statement is not saved below the resource data.
-Instead of that it has two references using unique identifiers (GUIDs) to define the two connected resources.
+Instead, it has two references using unique identifiers (GUIDs) to define the two connected resources.
 Each resource element has its own unique identifier.

 In a SpecIF statement the resource element where the statement starts is named as the statement *subject* and the resource element where the statement ends is named as the statement *object*.

 Statements itself can also be subject and/or object of another statement.
-So it is possible to create n-ary statements in SpecIF.
+Therefore, it is possible to create n-ary statements in SpecIF.

 ## View concept